isomerpages/imda-pixel/_community/Start Ups.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Synfesys</b>
-            <br>An easy-to-use developer tool which can be used to create AAA classified games without the need to code, regardless of the platform.
+            <br>Provider of SynBuilder, an easy-to-use Provider tool which can be used to create AAA classified games without the need to code, regardless of the platform.
 	    <br><br><a href="http://synfesys.com/" target="_blank" style="background-color: #0A66C2; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Read More</a><br><br>
         </td>
     </tr>